-Infants of mothers with HIV infection may be exposed antenatally to HIV proteins or maternal immune factors that have a wider effect on the development of the immune system in utero and early infancy.
+Infants of mothers with HIV infection may be exposed antenatally to HIV proteins and/or maternal immune factors that have a wider effect on the development of the immune system in utero and early infancy.
 HIV-exposed, uninfected infants may have a smaller thymus, which has been associated with immune abnormalities in early infancy (38).
 There is some evidence that T-cells in HIV-exposed, uninfected infants show changes in proliferation and phenotype compared to HIV-unexposed infants (13).
 CD4 count may be significantly lower and represent a smaller proportion of total lymphocytes, and some studies have found an association between infant and maternal CD4 count (13,46).
 The reduction in T-lymphocytes occurs mainly in less differentiated subsets, and cells expressing markers of replicative senescence (CD57 and PD-1) are more frequent (13).
 At birth and six weeks the background concentration of IFNγ was reported to be significantly higher in HIV-exposed, uninfected infants than unexposed infants in one study in South Africa (41).
 These early changes could represent priming of some aspects of the immune response in utero, leading the alterations in proliferation and function of T-cell subsets in response to vaccinations in HIV-exposed infants (13,39-41).

 Another antenatal factor that may affect HIV-exposed, uninfected infants is exposure to ART.
 Nevirapine has been associated with slightly increased markers of immune activation in cord blood (47), and maternal ART was associated with reduced neutrophil and lymphocyte counts in HIV-exposed, uninfected infants, with the largest difference in infants of mothers on combination therapy (46).
-Although nevirapine is no longer part of first line PMTCT or ART in pregnant or breastfeeding women (which is a once-daily fixed-dose combination of tenofovir disoproxil fumarate + lamivudine (or emtricitabine) + efavirenz), it remains first-line in infants whose mothers are receiving ART and was used in several of the studies described in this review (25,29,40-42,48).
 However an association between maternal ART and infant vaccine-specific T-cell responses has not so far been demonstrated (42,43).

 Increasing maternal age is associated with higher infant levels of pertussis antibody at birth (29).
 This might be influenced by differing maternal exposure to circulating pertussis or to different vaccine coverage with pertussis vaccines at different times.
 Other maternal infections during pregnancy are likely to be important in determining infant antibody concentrations pre-vaccination and therefore potentially post-vaccination too, for example high variability in infant hepatitis B antibody response is likely to be a result of higher prevalence of hepatitis B infection in HIV-infected mothers in some settings (37).